Boundaries in Recovery

 What Are Healthy and Unhealthy Boundaries?

-Knowing the difference between healthy and unhealthy boundaries is important to having a good relationship that benefits your life and recovery.
+Knowing the difference between healthy and unhealthy boundaries is important to have a good relationship that benefits your life and recovery.
 Here are some examples of healthy and unhealthy boundaries.
+Healthy Boundaries

 - Encouraging sharing feelings and thoughts